 The types of clothes you bring on your camping trip matter.
 Leave your bulky and hard-to-wash items at home and instead invest in cozy and versatile layers.
 A GORE-TEX jacket is great for unexpected weather, while hooded fleece will help you stay warm and comfortable at night.

 In addition to packing the right items, knowing how to pack is also crucial for any road tripper.
 With packing cubes, you can keep all your clothes, electronics, and small items neat and organized, which makes them easy to find while you’re on the road.
 Yeti makes some of the best packing cubes on the market.
 They’re durable, expandable, and easy to wash once the trip is over.

 Cook Like You Would at Home

 Just because you’re away from home doesn’t mean you have to rely on fast food or dehydrated snacks.
 You can still whip up gourmet meals as long as you have the right tools.
-Pack plates and utensils, store perishables in a cooler (the Yeti 35 hard cooler is our top choice) and invest in an Omnia Outdoor Stovetop to cook whatever your heart desires.
+Pack plates and utensils, store perishables in a cooler (the Yeti 35 hard cooler is our top choice) and invest in an outdoor stovetop to cook whatever your heart desires.

 Put Together a Safety Kit

 From flash floods and earthquakes to potholes and flat tires, accidents can happen at any time during your trip.
 That’s why it’s important to travel with a safety kit.
 Not only sure you pack a first aid kit with sanitizer, band-aids, and medicine.